Strange-Coder/hello-world/README.md

 # hello-world
 Just the hello world repository
-Hi there just learing here on github
+Hi there just learning here on github